opscientia/open-web-fellowship/submissions/open-web-fellowship-template.md

 | 11      | Deliverable : Description of work       |
 | 12      | Deliverable : Description of work,   **Submit Final Report + Code/Materials on Discourse #pulse**    |

+### Ethical Review
+Does your work involve human or animal subjects?
+If so, has your work been approved by an Institutional Review Board or gone through any Ethical Review process?
+If so, please provide a link to your IRB/Ethical Review protocol.

 ### Plan for Communication with Mentor
 What is the plan to communicate with your mentor?
 What forms will you use and how regularly will you meet?